WICG/scheduling-apis/spec/patches.md

        [=select the task queue of the next scheduler task=] from one of the {{Scheduler}}s in |schedulers|, chosen in an [=implementation-defined=] manner.

+Issue: Probably add a note here about what this means and some possible approaches.

 The DOM Standard {#sec-patches-dom}
 ---------------------